GenDivers-Preis 2026

 Open Call

-The Institute for Gender Equality & Gender Studies at the Mozarteum University Salzburg awards prizes for outstanding student theses and qualification projects that correspond to the following understanding of scientific/artistic engagement in the fields of gender & queer studies, advanced feminism, and/or diversity studies.
+The Institute for Gender Equality & Gender Studies at the Mozarteum University Salzburg awards prizes for outstanding student theses and artistic graduation projects that correspond to the following understanding of scholarly/artistic engagement in the fields of gender & queer studies, advanced feminism, and/or diversity studies.

 Submission deadline: